Our Playbook is an in-depth look at our beliefs on software, our business, and how we operate as a company.

-We prefer to meet face to face or over a Video call.
+We prefer to meet face to face or over a video call.
 We send out notes after each meeting documenting what was discussed.
-Tuesdays or Thursdays are the ideal days to meet, never Mondays or Fridays.
+Tuesdays or Thursdays are ideal days to meet, never Mondays or Fridays.

-Our best clients are the one's that come to every Sprint and actively participate.
+Our best clients are those who join for every Sprint and actively participate.
 Ideally, our clients become the project manager.

 We use a mix of cloud providers to host the code we write, which is often specific to each project and each client.